Maingear: History

-Maingear is a high-performance PC system builder that offers custom desktops, custom-built laptops, workstations, small form factor PCs, and media.
+Maingear is a PC system builder that offers custom desktops, custom-built laptops, workstations, small form factor PCs, and media.

 The company was founded in 2002 by Wallace Santos, founder and CEO.
-He began building high-performance computers with a focus on customer service and luxury quality.
-In November 2022, professional gamer Shroud announced on Twitter that he would start serving as the co-owner of Maingear.
+Santos began building computers with a focus on customer service and luxury quality.
+In November 2022, a professional gamer known as Shroud announced on Twitter that he became the co-owner of Maingear.

-Craftsmanship

-All units are assembled, configured, and tested in the United States.
-Maingear computers provide custom wiring, water-cooling, custom painting, and more.
-The components are analyzed by their research and development department to ensure they cooperate efficiently with each other.
-Companies like Coca-Cola have partnered with Maingear for custom products.

-A notable desktop designed by HP and made by Maingear is the "OMEN X".
-Forbes stated that “HP was wise to select Maingear as their partner in this space because they are one of the few boutique builders that has a solid product and process in place.”
-Coca-Cola has also partnered with Maingear for a custom showcase gaming PC to highlight Coca-Cola’s E-Sports division.

 Partnerships

 In 2016, Razer Inc. collaborated with Maingear to release the R1 Razer Edition.
+Coca-Cola have also partnered with Maingear for custom products.

-The company has also partnered with HP Inc. to release a custom-tuned version of their Omen X. This gaming desktop is already offered by HP although Maingear modified the existing design.
+In 2017, the company partnered with HP Inc. to release a custom-tuned version of their Omen X.

-The E-Sports betting platform, Unikrn, announced it will be working with Maingear to “change the world of gaming”.
-In 2018, the two companies announced a UKG Crypto–Mining PC.
+In 2018, the E-Sports betting platform, Unikrn, announced it will be working with Maingear to produce a UKG Crypto–Mining PC.

-Along with his November 2022 co-ownership announcement, Shroud also announced that he is partnering with Maingear and released his own build, the "MG1: shroud Edition".
+Along with his November 2022 co-ownership announcement, Shroud also announced that he partnered with Maingear and released his own custom build.